 - The area measured and its location.

-- The geometry of the part under test.
+- The geometry of the part being tested.

-However, the integrity of the part is not kept, as this is a destructive test.
+Nevertheless, the integrity of the part is not maintained as this is a destructive test.

-Of course, if you are not sure yet or have any doubts about measuring coating thickness, our recommendation is to contact us and one of our experts will gladly help you.
+Instead, if you are still unsure or have any doubts about this type of measurement, we advise you to contact us at 0584/392342 or 0584/392453 and one of our trained professionals will be happy to assist you.